SEND Information Report

 Pupil Premium Lead

-Miss A Wilkinson is responsible for monitoring and putting in place support for children who receive Pupil Premium funding with support from Mrs Walker.
 Together, they are working on the ‘Strive, challenge, enjoy’ initiative.
-Children who take part in this see Mrs Walker regularly to assess their progress against targets set by their parent/s together with their class teacher.
+Under usual circumstances, children who take part in this see Mrs Walker regularly to assess their progress against targets set by their parent/s together with their class teacher.
+Due to COVID-19, Mrs Walker is unable to see children from other ‘bubbles’ at present, so class TA’s and teachers are monitoring and supporting Pupil Premium Children currently.

 Through our links with the local authority, we have access to services who can support children at St. Augustine’s who have been identified as having SEND.
 Services we work with include: